Returns, Payments, Credits and Refunds

 Pay Online:

-• You can pay online through Electronic Funds Transfer (EFT), E-check, Credit Cards and ACH Credit on the Nevada Tax Center website.
+• You can pay online through Electronic Funds Transfer (EFT), E-check, Credit Cards and ACH Credit on My Nevada Tax website for Sales & Use, Consumer Use, Cigarette & Other Tobacco Products, Liquor and Live Entertainment Tax.

 Pay by Mail: